dsdilpreet/netcomm-gps/README.md

 B | Time formatted in `hour/minute/second`
 C | Latitude Coordinates
 D | Longitude Coordinates
-E | Number of sattelites used to gather the data
+E | Number of satellites used to gather the data
 F | Source of GPS data.
 Possible values are `standalone` or `agps` (assisted GPS)